DaymudeLab/assembly-theory-JOSS/README.md

 Then run the benchmark with

 ```
-cargo bench gdb13
-cargo bench gdb17
+cargo bench datasets
 ```

 ### Benchmarking `assembly_go`

-Set up the `assembly_go` benchmark by copying the benchmark file into the submodule and then going to the appropriate directory:
+Set up the `assembly_go` benchmark by copying the Go benchmark file into the appropriate submodule and then going to the corresponding directory:

 ```
 cp scripts/main_test.go assembly_go/cmd/app/